 Home insurance discounts in Los Angeles

-There are several home insurance discounts that may help you save money on your Los Angeles home insurance:
+There are several home insurance discounts that may help you save money on your Los Angeles home insurance policy:

-- New home: If you have a newly constructed home or even just purchased a home that is new to you, you could save with an extra discount.
+- New home: If you have a newly constructed home or even just purchased a home that is new to you, you could save with a discount.

-- Bundle: When you bundle your auto insurance with other types of insurance using the same provider, you might save a ton of money on not just one policy but multiple policies.
+- Bundle: When you bundle your home insurance with other types of insurance, like auto, using the same provider, you can usually save a considerable amount of money on multiple policies.

-- Renovations: If you recently renovated your home, many home insurance companies will reward that risk with lower premiums.
+- Renovations: If you recently renovated your home, many home insurance companies will reward the reduced claim risk with lower premiums.

 - Roof: If you have a new roof, you could save money with a roofing discount.